banner-bg

 For many adults outside of the early education world, seeing how play connects to learning is difficult.
 By explicitly sharing how the activities and play in your classroom connect to school readiness goals, families will feel confident in their child's care and education.

-Download our free preschool daily report template here!
+Download a free preschool daily sheet template here!

 Paper daily sheets versus digital reporting

-Daycare daily sheets are a powerful tool for building trust and strong relationships with your families.
+Daily sheets are a powerful tool for building trust and strong relationships with your families.
 However, when you’re using pen and paper, it can be hard to stay on top of filling out forms for every child.
-Paper daily sheets can also be time-consuming for your staff, hard for families to keep track of, and even costly — paying for paper and ink adds up quickly!
+Paper daily sheets can also be time-consuming for your staff, hard for families to keep track of, and even costly—paying for paper and ink adds up quickly!

-For these reasons (and many more), moving your daily sheet process from paper to digital is one of the best things you can do for your childcare business.
-By using childcare management software, like brightwheel, you can effectively cut down on busy work, improve communication with families, and most importantly, focus on the work that matters—educating and developing young minds.
+For these reasons (and many more), moving your daily sheet process from paper to a digital system is one of the best things you can do for your childcare business.
+By using a tool like brightwheel's daily report feature, you can effectively cut down on busy work, improve communication with families, and most importantly, focus on the work that matters most—educating and developing young minds.

 Digital reports can also help your center minimize the spread of germs.
 As many childcare providers continue to reduce their face-to-face interactions with families, digital reports eliminate the need to exchange paper and other materials during pick-up time, helping to keep your center safe and in compliance with COVID-19 guidelines.